Texas A&M Singing Cadets: Music

-The Singing Cadets have sung a wide variety of music in their history.
+The Singing Cadets have sung a wide variety of music throughout their history.
 Their repertoire has included Christian hymns and gospel music, as well as Texas A&M school songs such as the Aggie War Hymn.
-Musical selections varied through the decades, although Southern songs and songs from the 1940s, 1950s, and 1960s remain perennial favorites.
+Musical selections have varied through the decades, although Southern songs and songs from the 1940s, 1950s, and 1960s remain perennial favorites.

 Currently, eight recordings produced by the Singing Cadets are available for purchase.
 In chronological order, the titles are: God Bless the USA, Live from South America, Tradition; Duty, Honor, Country: A Tribute to President Bush, Remembrance, Centennial, Let Freedom Ring, and Kennedy Center.

 Organization

-Members of the Corps of Cadets make up a small minority of the Singing Cadets; the group dropped Corps Membership as a requirement in 1963.
-The Singing Cadets holds auditions twice each school year, with membership open to any male Texas A&M student.
-The choir is one of three within Texas A&M. The others are the all-female Women's Chorus, and co-ed choir the Century Singers.
+Members of the Corps of Cadets make up a small minority of the Singing Cadets; the group dropped Corps membership as a requirement in 1963.
+The Singing Cadets holds auditions twice each school year, with membership open to any Texas A&M student.
+The choir is one of three within Texas A&M; the others are the all-SSA Women's Chorus and the co-ed Century Singers.
 All three practice in the Music Activities Center (MAC).

 The group is typically backed by a pianist and conducted by a director, and regularly are accompanied by instruments, including electric guitar, drums and bass guitar.
-The Singing Cadets use costumes and pantomime to accompany their music, incorporating a number of forms of entertainment into their concerts.
+The Singing Cadets use pantomime to accompany their music, incorporating a number of forms of entertainment into their concerts.
 Barbershop quartet side groups called The Aggienizors and The Quad perform at some shows, as entertainment between the main musical numbers.
+During these performances, it is traditional that the Director step off-stage.

-Presently, the Singing Cadets perform primarily in state, along with a sprinkling of national and international tours.
-The Cadets perform 70-80 concerts a year.
+Presently, the Singing Cadets go on a ten-day "winter tour" before the start of the spring semester and three weekend "spring tours" during the spring semester across the state, concluding with a "national tour" to an out-of-state location, or an "international tour" every three years to an international location.
+The Singing Cadets perform 70-80 concerts a year.